How to Soundproof a Room in Your Home Recording Studio

 2. Carpeting.
 The thicker the better!
 It’s not just for flooring either.
 You can attach carpet to your walls or cut strips of carpeting and attach them to the seams around windows and doors to dampen the noise coming in from outside.
 Go to your local flooring company and ask about purchasing their miscuts.

 3. Sound Baffles.
 These are barriers that stop the reverberation in a room.
 Attach sheets or pieces of foam at various points across your ceiling to reduce airborne sound.
-They don’t need to touch the floor to make significant impact and are extra items you likely have around your home.
+They don’t need to touch the floor to make a significant impact and are extra items you likely have around your home.

-If you’re still lost on where you should add extra insulation or padding, in order to soundproof your home recording studio and deal with absorption and diffusion, the key takeaway to think about is possible holes or cracks (including things like electrical outlets and light switches) through which sound can enter or leave the room.
+If you’re still lost on where you should add extra insulation or padding in order to soundproof your home recording studio and deal with absorption and diffusion, the key takeaway to think about is possible holes or cracks (including things like electrical outlets and light switches) through which sound can enter or leave the room.

-According to Bob, the best home recording studio soundproofing can be obtained if you, “Treat [the room] like you’re going to fill it with water and put a fish in it.”
+According to Bob, the best home recording studio soundproofing can be obtained if you “Treat [the room] like you’re going to fill it with water and put a fish in it.”
 If any water can escape the room, then that is where you want to focus your soundproofing efforts.